stormasm/nu_cmd_lang77/README.md

 On the main branch this brings up nushell with just nu_cmd_lang and nothing else...

+### To build this repo from scratch after each release

 Start out with a copy of the src directory from nushell...
 The rest of the crates are pulled in from crates.io